Semidefinite Programming and Ramsey Numbers: Results

 \section{Results}

-Here, we only present the new upper bounds we achieved together with the previously best known bounds referenced in~\cite{RamseySurvey}.
+Here, we only present the new upper bounds we achieved together with the previously best known bounds referenced in a dynamical survey by Radziszowski~\cite{RamseySurvey}.
+Results presented here will be included in 2020 version of~\cite{RamseySurvey}.
 We use standard notation for all graphs and hypergraphs appearing here.
 In particular, $K_n^-$ stands for a complete (hyper)graph on $n$ vertices, minus one edge.